hashicorp/terraform-website/content/source/docs/enterprise/api/admin/workspaces.html.md

 -> **Note**: These API endpoints are in beta and are subject to change.

-The Workspace Admin API contains endpoints to help site administrators manage workspaces.
+The Workspaces Admin API contains endpoints to help site administrators manage workspaces.

 ## List all workspaces

 `GET /admin/workspaces`

-This endpoint will list all workspaces in the Terraform Enterprise installation.
+This endpoint lists all workspaces in the Terraform Enterprise installation.

 Status  | Response                                     | Reason
 --------|----------------------------------------------|----------